Challenge (2012 film): Reception

+Challenge

 Sify stated that "The film takes a slow start but picks up later with the narrative becoming interesting and it continues to engage you till the climax".
-Nowrunning wrote that "Despite lack of commercially pleasing elements, "Challenge is appealing.
-Watch it".
 The Times of India opined that "While Dharma shines as a police officer, Harish Raj, Dilip Raj and Achuth Kumar have done justice to their roles.
 Sanjana Singh has little to do.
 Cinematography by Mahesh K Dev is impressive".

 Conversely, The New Indian Express stated that "But, director Kamaraj who had an intelligent subject at hand has lost points in his presentation and could not transcend it whole-heartedly on to the screen".
+Bangalore Mirror wrote that "Challenge should rank high among the films of Achyuth Kumar for his brilliant performance.
+Harish Raj, Dilip Raj and Kalabhavana Mani are also apt for their roles.
+The camera work is dull and the songs uninspiring".